-PMI costs vary, depending on your loan type, but expect to pay between 1% and 3% of your home’s purchase price.
-Based on a $200,000 purchase price with a $10,000 down payment, assuming your APR is 4% and the mortgage insurance rate is 2%, your PMI amount would be $317/month.
+PMI costs vary, depending on your loan type, but plan to pay between 1% and 3% of your home's purchase price.
+Let's say the purchase price is $200,000 and your down payment is $10,000.
+Assuming your annual percentage rate (APR) is 4% and the PMI rate is 2%, your mortgage insurance amount would be $317 per month.

 PMI is usually included in your mortgage payment.
-You may choose to have lender-paid mortgage insurance, which means you pay PMI in one lump sum at the start of your loan or your lender pays your PMI in exchange for a higher interest rate on your mortgage.
-Understand, if you choose the latter option, you’ll pay more each month with a higher APR than you would including PMI in your monthly mortgage payment or paying in full.
+You may choose to pay PMI in one lump sum at the start of your loan.
+Or, you can opt for your lender to cover your PMI, but that means a higher interest rate on your mortgage.
+Understand that if you select the lender-paid option, you may pay more interest on your loan than you would including PMI in your monthly mortgage payment or paying in full.

 Can I choose the mortgage insurance company?

 No. Because PMI protects the lender only, your lender gets to select the company that will provide mortgage insurance.

 Mortgage insurance doesn't cover you or your home.
 It's not a substitute for a home insurance policy, which protects the structure of your home, personal belongings, and your pocketbook in case you're financially liable for something.
 Home insurance is typically required by your lender no matter the size of your down payment and is highly recommended even after you pay off your home.
 Mortgage insurance, however, is only required if you're unable to make a 20% down payment on a new home loan or refinance.

 If you're going through the home-buying process and have additional questions about insurance, check out our guide to home insurance for first-time buyers.